geon/jsonstreamdb/readme.md

 API
 ---

-Please not that JsonStreamDb inherits stream.PassThrough.
+Please note that JsonStreamDb inherits `stream.PassThrough`.
 Since it is a stream, the standard stream API applies.

 ### JsonStreamDb(path, options)